Skip to Main Content

 • Provide ideas about how you might like to structure your Ultra course by auto-generating learning modules;

-• Propose Ultra test questions (e.g., multiple choice/multiple option questions) based on a specific Ultra document;
+• Propose test questions (e.g., multiple choice/multiple option questions) based on a specific document or part of your course, or tests based on the module name and description;

 What the AI Design Assistant cannot do: